cdevents/community/processes.md

 ### Involuntary Removal or Demotion

-Involuntary removal/demotion of a contributor happens when responsibilities and requirements aren't being met.
+Involuntary removal/demotion of a contributor (at any level) happens when responsibilities and requirements aren't being met.
 This may include repeated patterns of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

 Involuntary removal or demotion is handled through a vote by a majority of the [CDEvents Governing Board](/governance.md).

 ### Stepping Down/Emeritus Process

-If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).
+If and when contributors' commitment levels change, contributors (at any level) can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).

+[Community participants](#community-participant), [contributors](#contributor) and [organization members](#organization-member) may change their contribution level autonomously.

+[Maintainers](#maintainer) shall contact the other maintainers about changing to Emeritus status, or reducing their contributor level.
+CDEvents projects may opt for tracking emeritus maintainers in their `CODEOWNERS` file.

-Contact the Maintainers about changing to Emeritus status, or reducing your contributor level.
+[Governing Board members](#governing-board-member) shall contact the other Governing Board members about changing to Emeritus status, or reducing their contributor level.
 Emeritus Governing Board members are tracked in the [governance](/governance.md#former-members-❤️) documentation.